batbucket/runityscape/README.md

 # Technical Features #
 * [JSON serialization](https://docs.unity3d.com/Manual/JSONSerialization.html) for saving and loading data
     * Object-oriented serialization system that allows for extensions
-        * Each object that needs to be serialized implements ISaveable<T> where T is an equivalent class that holds serializable data
+        * Each object that needs to be serialized implements ISaveable'<T>' where T is an equivalent class that holds serializable data
-            * Examples: Character : ISaveable<CharacterSave>, Buff : ISaveable<BuffSave>
+            * Examples: Character : ISaveable'<CharacterSave>', Buff : ISaveable'<BuffSave>'
     * This is achieved through an ID Table, which associates each unique type with a unique string
         * The table automatically checks that each type and string is unique
         * The table has an associated unit test segment that ensures that all serializable content is included in itself